ml-archive/blog/source/_posts/2018-01-02-Getting-started-with-Vapor-3.md

 This is very similar to what we've used to in Vapor 2 with the exception that fetching a parameter from the request now returns a `Future`.

-The accompanying entry in `routes.swift` should look like this:
+The accompanying entry in `routes.swift` looks like this:

 ```swift
 postsGroup.get(Post.parameter, use: postController.specific)